Erongo Region: Constituencies

+Regional elections

+Erongo is one of a few Namibian regions where there is considerable opposition support.
+In the 2004 regional election for the National Assembly of Namibia, the South West Africa People's Organization (SWAPO) won in five of the seven constituencies, two were won by the United Democratic Front (UDF).

-In the 2015 regional elections SWAPO obtained 65% of the total votes (2010: 67%) and won six of the seven constituencies with only Dâures, traditionally a United Democratic Front (UDF) stronghold, narrowly won by the opposition.
+In the 2015 regional elections, SWAPO obtained 65% of the total votes (2010: 67%) and won six of the seven constituencies with only Dâures, traditionally a UDF stronghold, narrowly won by the opposition.
 In the 2020 regional election the Independent Patriots for Change (IPC), an opposition party formed in August 2020, was the strongest party.
 It obtained 36.8% of votes overall and won three constituencies, including Swakopmund and Walvis Bay Urban.
 SWAPO obtained 30.5% of all votes and also won three constituencies.
 Dâures was again narrowly won by the UDF.